 Mini Nubians are registered with the Miniature Diary Goat Association

 Mini Nubian goats are known for their social, outgoing, and vocal personality.
 They love being around humans and are known to call for their owner.
 They know their names and come when called.
 They love being pet and follow their owners around like puppies.

 Mini Nubian goats have the cute floppy ears of the full size Nubian and come in any variety of colors and patterns.
 Blue eyes and brown eyes are possible and some are naturally polled (without horns).

-Mini Nubian goats produce milk that is very flavorful and has the highest butterfat content.
-Milk production is about two quarts per day.
+Mini Nubian goats produce milk that is very flavorful and has high butterfat content.
+Nubian milk has the highest butterfat content of the large breeds and with the addition of Nigerian genetics, the butterfat content is even higher.
+Milk production can be upwards of a gallon per day.
 The milk is used for drinking and cheese making and is naturally homogenized so it does not separate.
-Goat milk is the most digestable milk, people that are lactose intolerant do well on goats milk and cheese.